getanteon/anteon/README.md

 ✅ **[Assertion](#assertion)** -  Verify that the response matches your expectations.

-✅ **Protocol Agnostic** - Currently supporting *HTTP, HTTPS, HTTP/2*.
+✅ **Widely Used Protocols** - Currently supporting *HTTP, HTTPS, HTTP/2*.
 Other protocols are on the way.

 ## Installation